fmbot-discord/docs/docs/commands/tracks.md

 ### .trackplays (`.tp`)

-Shows you your playcount for the track you're currently listening to or searching for.
+Shows you your playcount for current track or the one you're searching for.

 Options: